salrashid123/gcpsamples/README.md

 }
 ```

-In the same flow, if you used *'scope': 'https://www.googleapis.com/auth/userinfo.email'*, the return fields would include an access_token scoped to userinfo.email for the service account.
+If you are running the flow directly, if you used *'scope': 'https://www.googleapis.com/auth/userinfo.email'*, the return fields would include an access_token scoped to userinfo.email for the service account.
-You do not need to explicitly recall the access_token as that is normally used internally when a Credential is initialized for a given Google API.

 ***